xalaida/laravel-tree/README.md

 ## 🚊 Usage

-### Path attribute
+The package automatically handles all manipulations with the `path` column based on the parent, so you do not need to set it manually.

-The `path` attribute will be assigned automatically based on the parent to all models that use the `AsTree` trait, so you don't need to set it manually.
+The only thing you need to do is include the `AsTree` trait to the model and operate only with `parent` and `children` relations as usual.

 ### Inserting models